robotperf/benchmarks/benchmarks/middleware/n4_intra_network_security/README.md

 n4

 ### Description
 A simple network computational graph composed by two nodes.
-Used to demonstrate a simple ping-pong for intra-network communication.
+Used to demonstrate a simple ping-pong for intra-network communication with ros2 security enabled.

 ![](../../../imgs/n4_intra_network_security.png)